Experimental psychology: Within- and between-subjects designs

-Research in Experimental Psychology
+Research in experimental psychology

 Experiments

 The use of experimental methods was perhaps the main characteristic by which psychology became distinguishable from philosophy in the late 19th century.
 Ever since then experiments have been an integral part of most psychological research.
 Following is a sample of some major areas that use experimental methods.
 In experiments, human participants often respond to visual, auditory or other stimuli, following instructions given by an experimenter; animals may be similarly "instructed" by rewarding appropriate responses.
 Since the 1990s, computers have commonly been used to automate stimulus presentation and behavioral measurement in the laboratory.
 Behavioral experiments with both humans and animals typically measure reaction time, choices among two or more alternatives, and/or response rate or strength; they may also record movements, facial expressions, or other behaviors.
 Experiments with humans may also obtain written responses before, during, and after experimental procedures.
 Psychophysiological experiments, on the other hand, measure brain or (mostly in animals) single-cell activation during the presentation of a stimulus using methods such as fMRI, EEG, PET or similar.

 Control of extraneous variables, minimizing the potential for experimenter bias, counterbalancing the order of experimental tasks, adequate sample size, the use of operational definitions, emphasis on both the reliability and validity of results, and proper statistical analysis are central to experimental methods in psychology.
 Because an understanding of these matters is important to the interpretation of data in almost all fields of psychology, undergraduate programs in psychology usually include mandatory courses in research methods and statistics.

 A crucial experiment is an experiment that is intended to test several hypotheses at the same time.
 Ideally, one hypothesis may be confirmed and all the others rejected.
 However, the data may also be consistent with several hypotheses, a result that calls for further research to narrow down the possibilities.

 A pilot study may be run before a major experiment, in order to try out different procedures, determine optimal values of the experimental variables, or uncover weaknesses in experimental design.
 The pilot study may not be an experiment as usually defined; it might, for example, consist simply of self-reports.

 In a field experiment, participants are observed in a naturalistic setting outside the laboratory.
 Field experiments differ from field studies in that some part of the environment (field) is manipulated in a controlled way (for example, researchers give different kinds of toys to two different groups of children in a nursery school).
 Control is typically more lax than it would be in a laboratory setting.

-Other methods of research such as case study, interview, opinion polls and naturalistic observation, are often used by psychologists.
+Other methods of research such as case studies, interviews, opinion polls and naturalistic observation, are often used by psychologists.
 These are not experimental methods, as they lack such aspects as well-defined, controlled variables, randomization, and isolation from unwanted variables.